roy46/roy46.github.io/_posts/2017-11-29-fine-uploaded-and-aurelia.markdown

 For those who don’t know fine uploader is an all in one JavaScript library for uploading files.
 Fine uploader has been developed in a modular way allowing a developer to pick a choose which components they need.
 The project is split into Core, UI and drag and drop.
 I will not be covering the UI component of the library instead I will discuss the core api and the drag and drop components and I’ll create a custom UI.

 I will assume if you’re reading this you know what Aurelia is.
-I will be installing fine uploader to a new project created by the aurelia-cli.
+I will be installing IP fine uploader to a new project created by the aurelia-cli.

 First we’ll need to install the component: